-Saturn is the pick of the planets this month, looking lovely and bright in the evening sky.
-Jupiter is disappearing in the west, and by the end of the month it joins Mercury and Venus, in the evening twilight.
+Saturn is the pick of the planets this month, looking lovely and bright in the evening sky, as it reaches opposition on the 10th.

 Sunrise & Sunset Times

 The Moon will be at apogee (furthest from Earth) on Tuesday 6th, at a distance of 404,318 km.

 The Moon will be at perigee (closest to Earth) on Sunday 18th, at a distance of 367,098 km.

 Let The Moon Be Your Guide